Party identification: Stability

 In the 1950s the Michigan Model described in The American Voter rose to prominence.
 It argues that partisan identity forms early in life and rarely changes, with the rare exception of realignment elections.
 Voting behaviour and political opinions grow out of this partisanship.
 The theory worked well to explain why party structures remained stable in most democracies for the first part of the 20th century.
+Political socialisation remains the bedrock of many theories about partisanship and party choice.
+Those we grow up with and spend time around, most notably our families, define much of how we see the political world and guide our first political choices.
+The Michigan model, based in large part on parental socialization, was developed to explain American voting behaviour.
+Partisanship and political identities, like religion or class, are passed on from parent to child.
+Recent research demonstrates that these parent socialisation processes are often stronger in the case of mothers. and is significantly weaker in the case of LGBTQ+ children.

 In the 1980s, a revisionist school developed along with the breakdown of the two-party system and growing dealignment in several major industrialized democracies.
 It argues that partisan identity formed slowly in a Bayesian process as voters accumulate data and opinions over a lifetime.
 By late in life, a single new piece of information will have little effect, but there is always the opportunity for partisan identity to change and will fluctuate based on short-term events for many voters.

 Today the view of partisan identity being the main determinant of a person's political beliefs and actions remains predominant among American political scientists, those from other countries put less emphasis on it.